 US Virgin Islands

 Wallis and Futuna

-We ask for a letter of introduction from someone in a grassroots organization with which you have worked or in which you have been involved.
+We ask for a reference letter, preferably from someone in a grassroots organization with which you have worked or in which you have been involved.
 Examples include activist collectives, nonprofits, advocacy groups, volunteer organizations, and community-service organizations.
-Your reference can fill out our form here: http://forms.nomoredeaths.org/volunteer/rec/ .
-Please make sure they complete the reference form by the application deadline.
+If you do not have a reference from a grassroots organization, you can use a reference from a current/former employer, co-worker, or professor.
+Your reference can fill out our form here: https://form.jotform.com/200146171574146 Please make sure they complete the reference form by the application deadline.

 What organization will be supplying your letter of introduction?

 Please provide the phone number and email of an individual who can verify your involvement in the above organization and act as a character reference.
 This can be the same individual who wrote the letter of introduction.

 Example: She, her, hers / they, them, theirs / he, him, his

 Do you have any of the following dietary restrictions?
 NMD is able to accommodate the following dietary limitations.
 If you have others besides those mentioned here, we ask that you come prepared with your own food alternatives.

 Do you have any health conditions, including allergies, that we should know about?
 Please tell us about them, including any medications you are currently taking.